TheColby/Particelle/README.md

 **Sound, atomized.
 Every parameter a signal.
 Every result reproducible.**

-Particelle is a 64-bit, research-grade, surround-native, microtonal-first granular synthesis engine written entirely in Rust.
+Particelle is a 64-bit, research-grade, surround-native, LLM-controllable, microtonal-first, multichannel-native granular synthesis engine written entirely in Rust.
 Not a plugin.
 Not GUI-driven.
-Pure infrastructure — controlled through YAML and a CLI.
-Scatter thousands of grains across a 12-channel Dolby Atmos space.
-Cross-couple any audio file's spectral features to any cloud's density.
-Tune in 31-EDO or load a Scala scale.
+Pure infrastructure--controlled through YAML and a CLI.
+Scatter millions of grains across a 64-channel Dolby Atmos space.
+Cross-couple any audio file's spectral features to any particle cloud's density.
+Tune in 31-EDO or load a Scala scale (included).
 Render deterministically to 64-bit float WAV or run live against your audio interface.

 ```sh
 # 60 seconds to granular sound — no toolchain required